 - If your dog seems comfortable, then start feeding 100% of his regular diet again.

 This is the same protocol used when introducing any new food to your pet.

-Never introduce a new food right away!
 Any new food must be added gradually to the older food to prevent tummy problems.
 Most dog foods clarify how to do this in the feeding instructions.
-The only possible exception to this rule are special diets for sensitive tummies.
+The only possible exceptions to this rule are special diets for sensitive tummies.
 These generally do not create problems when switched right away because they are very bland.
 Consult with your vet if in doubt!

 Should My Sick Dog Be Nibbling on Grass?

-Why do dogs like to eat grass when their stomachs are upset?
+Why do dogs eat grass frantically when their stomachs are upset?
 There are many theories.
-Some think dogs have in innate drive to eat grass in order to feel better.
+Some think dogs have an innate drive to eat grass in order to feel better.
 Indeed, it appears that the blades of grass trigger vomiting when the right amount is eaten.
 However, as much as your dog loves nibbling on grass when his stomach is upset, discourage this habit.
 Many lawns are treated with fertilizers and other chemicals, making the practice far from being therapeutic!